iamspecious/PregVoice/README.md

 We encourage anyone to contribute to the project!
 Whether you're a developer, designer, or accessibility expert, we appreciate any help you can provide.

+## Visit Our GitHub Pages Site

+You can view PregVoice live at: [https://YOUR_USERNAME.github.io/PregVoice](https://iamspecious.github.io/PregVoice)

 ---

 Thank you for supporting PregVoice, and we look forward to seeing how this project can help improve accessibility for visually impaired individuals!